Medically reviewed: April 4, 2018

 How is this medicine (Ambien CR) best taken?

-Use Ambien CR as ordered by your doctor.
+Use Ambien CR (zolpidem extended-release tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

-- Use this medicine only for short periods of time (7 to 10 days).
+- Use Ambien CR (zolpidem extended-release tablets) only for short periods of time (7 to 10 days).

 - If you still have trouble sleeping after 7 to 10 days, call your doctor.